malcolmrigg/WizardClock/README.md

 * wizards (required): a list of entities and display names for the device trackers/calendars used to represent your wizards
 * fontname (required): the name of the font you want to use in the clock
 * fontface (optional): a fontface string to select a custom web-font to load
+* lost (optional): text to display when an entity is lost, defaults to "Lost".
+* travelling (optional): text to display when an entity is travelling, defaults to "Travelling"

 ```
 type: 'custom:weasley-card'